buildpacks/spec/extensions/project-descriptor.md

 version = "<string>"
 ```

-* `id` - the machine readable identifier of the project (ex. "com.example.myservice")
+* `id` - (optional) the machine readable identifier of the project (ex. "com.example.myservice")
-* `name` - the human readable name of the project (ex.
+* `name` - (optional) the human readable name of the project (ex.
 "My Example Service")
-* `version` - and arbitrary string representing the version of the project
+* `version` - (optional) and arbitrary string representing the version of the project
+* `authors` - (optional) the names and/or email addresses of the project's authors
+* `documentation-url` - (optional) a URL to the documentation for the project
+* `source-url` - (optional) a URL to the source code for the project

 ## `[project.licenses]`

+An optional list of project licenses.

 * `type` - This may use the [SPDX 2.1 license expression](https://spdx.org/spdx-specification-21-web-version), but is not limited to identifiers in the [SPDX Licenses List](https://spdx.org/licenses/).
 * `uri` - If this project is using a nonstandard license, then this key may be specified in lieu of or in addition to `type` to point to the license.

 ## `[build.include]` and `[build.exclude]`

-A list of files to include in the build (while excluding everything else):
+A optional list of files to include in the build (while excluding everything else):

 ```toml
 [build]